-Similarly, chemical research unrelated to photography has generated many new products that people want.
+Similarly, chemical research unrelated

+to photography has generated many new products that people want.
 Synthetic fibers are made into fabrics for clothing and home furnishings.
 These fibers offer ease of care, flame resistance, and plain good looks.
 Molding resins find a wide variety of applications including plastic parts for automobiles.
-A tunable dye laser developed by Kodak scientists has many potential uses such as isotope enrichment, pollution detection and analysis.
+A tunable dye laser developed by Kodak scientists has a promising future in communications and medicine.

 Kodak researchers learned early that success and a consumer-oriented approach go hand in hand.
 What will customers need tomorrow, 15 years from now?
-Kodak research tries to predict those needs; then discover, invent, or develop the means to satisfy them.
+Kodak research tries to predict those needs, then discover, invent, or develop the means to satisfy them.